What is Fluzone High-Dose Quadrivalent Vaccine?

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Fluzone High-Dose has not been evaluated for carcinogenic or mutagenic potential or for impairment of fertility.
+Fluzone High-Dose Quadrivalent has not been evaluated for carcinogenic or mutagenic potential or for impairment of fertility.

 Use In Specific Populations

-Safety and effectiveness of Fluzone High-Dose in persons < 65 years of age have not been established.
+Safety and effectiveness of Fluzone High-Dose Quadrivalent in children younger than 18 years of age have not been established.

 Mechanism Of Action